MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 ####    [Melee]
 - All melee weapons must perform line-of-sight checks.
-- Offhand melee weapons, or melee weapons which can be used at any time, are limited to 3 meters and must have a [2 second] cooldown after use.
+- Offhand melee weapons, or melee weapons which can be used at any time, are limited to 5 meters and must have a [0.5 second] cooldown after use.
-- Dedicated melee weapons, or melee weapons which are required to be drawn, are limited to 5 meters and much have a [1 second] cooldown between swings.
+- Dedicated melee weapons, or melee weapons which are required to be drawn, are limited to 7 meters and much have a [1 second] cooldown between swings.
 - May not do more than [5 LBA] a swing to standard LBA objects.

 ####    [LBA/Listen-Based Health]
 - LBA Objects are required to support LBA's hex or non-hex format.
 - LBA Objects may not throttle damage.
 All damage received must immediately take effect.
-    - Directional Modifiers from LBHD are not factored into this rule.
+    - Directional Modifiers from LBHD/LBAD are NOT considered violations of this rule.
-- No avatar-wielded weapon may deal more than 9 LBA per second of reload.
-Example: 45 LBA for 5 second reload.
+- No avatar-wielded weapon may deal more than 7 LBA per second of reload.
+Example: 35 LBA for 5 second reload.

 ####    [Deployables/Mines]
 - All deployables must support LBA damage.
-- Barricades will be permitted use and may not exceed 100 HP and may be Fortified (See Glossary).
+- Barricades will be permitted but may not exceed 100 HP.
+   - Fortified structures are permitted up to 50 HP (See Glossary).
 - Riot Shields are will be permitted use and may not exceed 25 HP.
     - Shield must drop if the user attempts to shoot from it and must have a minimum 2s cooldown before it can be raised again.
 - A single person is limited to [ 5 ] mines, remote explosives (ie. C4), or offensive devices at a time.